pxl-research/tai-llm-demos/README.md

 - `chat_with_rag` a more fleshed out chat app using the OpenAI "Assistant API", including RAG and a chat history viewer

+- `gui` a proof-of-concept of a local GUI based llm-chat app using [wxPython](https://wxpython.org/index.html)

 - `class_based` the stub for refactoring these demos into more modular, reusable code (work in progress)

 ## Configuration